Skip to main content

 Shape Data Window

-The most commonly used settings can also be accessed by right-clicking the shape.
+You can access other commonly used settings by right-clicking the shape.

 right click options.png